College Internship - Fish and Invertebrates

 • Prepare daily diets and maintain accurate records of assigned animals.

-The Aquatics department is comprised of 5 specialized teams.
+The Aquatics department is comprised of 4 teams (2 specialized teams and 2 aquarium teams) .
 You’ll be placed on a team based on availability, skill, and preference.

 How this will help: